 COSERITY LAB AT A GLANCE

-The COmplex systems & SEcuRITY (COSERITY) Lab, within the Engineering Faculty, conducts both theoretical and applied research in a wide range of domains, such as automation technologies, industrial automation, control and robotics, biomedical engineering, computer science and, primarily, Critical Infrastructures.
+The Automation group, better known as COSERITY (COmplex systems & SEcuRITY) Lab, is marked by an innovative approach that combines theoretical research activities with practical technology solutions in a wide range of domains, such as automation technologies, industrial automation, control and robotics, biomedical engineering, computer science and, primarily, Critical Infrastructures.

-On the basis of the large experiences acquired over more than ten years of research in the field of critical infrastructure protection and security, the University Campus Bio-Medico of Rome created in 2009, a first-of-its-kind experience in Italy and Europe, a Post Graduate Program (PGP) in Homeland Security, aimed at training security experts able to cope with the actual socio-technological threats of modern infrastructures.
+Thanks to the large experiences acquired over more than ten years of research in the field of critical infrastructure protection and security, the COSERITY Lab jointly with University Campus Bio-Medico of Rome created in 2009, a first-of-its-kind experience in Italy and Europe, a Post Graduate Program (PGP) in Homeland Security.
+It aims at training security experts able to cope with the actual socio-technological threats of modern infrastructures.